eyereasoner/eye/reasoning/arcus/pythagoras/README.md

 # 📐 Pythagoras – Eyelet Rule Demo

-A tiny eyelet (N3) encoding of the abstract Pythagorean pattern:
+A tiny arcus (N3) encoding of the abstract Pythagorean pattern:

 > **Square(A,A²) ∧ Square(B,B²) ∧ Square(C,C²) ∧ Add(A²,B²,C²) ⇒ Pythagoras(A,B,C)**